axkr/symja_android_library/symja_android_library/doc/functions/Normal.md

 Normal(expr)
 ```

-> converts a special Symja expression `expr` into a standard expression.
+> converts a Symja expression `expr` into a normal expression.

 ### Examples